snbafana/docs2context/ai-plan.md

-# WebScribe: Documentation Aggregator
+# docs2context: Documentation Aggregator

 ## Project Goal
-WebScribe is a CLI tool that automates documentation scraping and aggregation.
-Users can input a project name, and WebScribe will search for documentation, verify the correct project with the user, then scrape and compile all documentation into a single comprehensive markdown file.
+docs2context is a CLI tool that automates documentation scraping and aggregation.
+Users can input a project name, and docs2context will search for documentation, verify the correct project with the user, then scrape and compile all documentation into a single comprehensive markdown file.

 ## Implementation Plan

 ### 1. CLI Setup and Package Structure
 - Create a JavaScript npm package with CLI functionality
 - Support direct URL input or search-based operation
-- Implement command structure: `webscribe add <project-name>` or `webscribe add --url <documentation-url>`
+- Implement command structure: `docs2context add <project-name>` or `docs2context add --url <documentation-url>`
 - Set up proper package.json, bin entry point, and dependencies

 ### 2. Search Capability